- Hasso provides several assertions regarding the benefits of S/4HANA for the cloud.

 See our The S/4HANA Implementation Study for real stories and details on actual S4HANA implementations.

 I have recently forwarded an article by a cloud vendor from the Wall Street Journal blog.
 One quotation caught my eye.

 “In the process, she’s pitted Kenandy against both software giants like SAP and Oracle and older manufacturing software companies like QAD, all of which are racing to redesign their software for the cloud.”

 That is interesting because the ability to offer applications by the cloud has existed for some time.
-And the only SAP product that is I can think of that is cloud-based is SAP’s product provided through Amazon’s AWS service, which represents some minuscule percentage of SAP’s global revenue.
-Secondly, the article does not seem to consider that the enterprise cloud is the opposite of SAP’s business model, and the cloud represents one of the most significant challenges to how SAP does business.
+And the only SAP product that I can think of that is cloud-based is SAP’s product provided through Amazon’s AWS service, representing some minuscule percentage of SAP’s global revenue.
+Secondly, the article does not consider that the enterprise cloud is the opposite of SAP’s business model.
+The cloud represents one of the most significant challenges to how SAP does business.
 To highlight this, let’s discuss what cloud is.

 Cloud is where a hosted solution, which is already up and running at a software vendor (typically), allows a client to access its services in return for a monthly fee.
 The features of the cloud are the following:

 - Cloud solutions implement very quickly because the installation is already complete, and it is a matter of configuring a running application.

 - Cloud solutions have the highest value in the enterprise software space.
 The total cost of ownership of cloud solutions tends to be low compared to the on-premises model.